Rises on Wall Street after a lower-than-expected employment data

 The Brent oil of reference in Europe is revalued by 1.15%, to 72.13 dollars, while West Texas adds 1.32%, to 69.72 dollars per barrel.
 The rallies come after the inventory data published yesterday showed a sharp drop in the same.
 A reduction of 5.08 million barrels when a drop of 2.443 million was expected.

-In the cryptocurrency market, Bitcoin is still unable to overcome the $ 40,000 resistance after Elon Musk tweeted the cryptocurrency and was heartbroken.
+In the cryptocurrency market, Bitcoin is still unable to overcome the $ 40,000 resistance after Elon Musk tweeted the cryptocurrency and a heartbroken.

 At the business level, it stands out that the European Commission has announced this Friday the start of an investigation against the social network Facebook due to the suspicion of monopolistic practices in the classified ads sector, for example taking advantage of data from other advertisers on its platform or in the conditions of its ‘Marketplace’ sale service.